shudas/country-classification/README.md

 	This program will output the overall accuracy of the classifier.

 getStatistics.py:
-	- This program can be run anytime after the data has been collected
+	- This program can be run any time after the data has been collected
-	- It gets various statistics on the data set
+	- It provides various statistics on the data set

 	Run this program with the command:
 	python getStatistics.py